 Tokens are the core method for authentication within Vault.
 Tokens can be used directly or auth methods can be used to dynamically generate tokens based on external identities.

 If you've gone through the getting started guide, you probably noticed that

 vault server -dev (or

-vault init for a non-dev server) outputs an
+vault operator init for a non-dev server) outputs an

 initial "root token."
 This is the first method of authentication for Vault.